osrf-migration/drcsim-wiki/tutorials/installDRC.md

         hg clone https://bitbucket.org/osrf/sandia-hand
         hg clone https://bitbucket.org/osrf/drcsim

-    You'll probably want to be using particular branches of each repository; if you need help on this issue, post to the [http://answers.gazebosim.org/questions/ Q&A forum].
+    You'll probably want to be using particular branches of each repository; if you need help on this issue, post to the [Q&A forum](http://answers.gazebosim.org/questions/).

 1. Configure, build, and install osrf-common: